Women's FEST History

 Making good on her earlier promise, Chely Wright performed to a packed house for the 2014 FEST, which now brought thousands of women to town for the April tradition.
 The Broadwalk was bigger than ever, honoring not only breast cancer patients and survivors, but those touched by all cancers; Bywater Books brought nationally known author Ellen Hart to town for a book signing and workshop; events took place all over town, and sponsors flocked to be a part of the action.

 The rest, as they say, is herstory.
 You can dance, dine, laugh, learn, and have a blast in April in Rehoboth.
 The FEST committee is much larger now; the budget, too.
-But the cost to attendees is still low.
-And the numbers of women in town for the event have exploded.
-And yes, if you want to attend a workshop on health, legalities, or finances, you still can.
-But the roster of events is enormous.
+But the cost to attendees is still low, and the numbers of women in town for the event have exploded.
+The roster of events is enormous.